UCAS code: W302

 - A Levels: ABB.

-- IB: 34 points with 655 at HL).
+- IB: 34 points with 655 at HL.

-A demonstrable commitment to music.
+You must have a demonstrable commitment to music.
 You will not be interviewed.
-All applicants are required to enrol in the 'Fundamentals of Music Theory' course unless they offer a grade A in Advanced Higher /A level Music.
-Applicants wishing to take Performance 1 will need to hold Grade VIII ABRSM or equivalent on their main instrument by the time they arrive in Edinburgh.
+All applicants are required to enrol in the 'Fundamentals of Music Theory' course unless they offer a A in Advanced Highe/ALevel Music.

 We welcome applications from students studying a wide range of international qualifications.